ZW-xjtlu/exomePeak2/README.md

 Introduction
 ============

-The package **exomePeak2** provides technically independent quantification and peak detection on Methylated RNA immunoprecipitation sequencing data (**MeRIP-Seq**). *MeRIP-Seq* is a commonly applied sequencing technology to measure the location and abundance of RNA modification sites in transcriptome under a given cellular condition.
-However, the quantification and peak calling in *MeRIP-Seq* are sensitive to PCR amplification bias that is prevalent in second-generation sequencing.
-Furthermore, the quantification using **RNA-Seq** based count data faces challenges of biological variation and small reads count. *exomePeak2* collectively address these issues by introducing a robust processing pipeline on MeRIP-Seq data.
-With *exomePeak2*, users can perform peak calling and(or) differential analysis with a straightforward one-step function.
-Alternatively, users could refine the parameters of their analysis through multi-step functions and visualization tools.
+**exomePeak2** provides technically independent quantification and peak detection on Methylated RNA immunoprecipitation sequencing data (**MeRIP-Seq**). *MeRIP-Seq* is a commonly applied sequencing technology to measure the transcriptome-wide location and abundance of RNA modification sites under a given cellular condition.
+However, the quantification and peak calling in *MeRIP-Seq* are sensitive to PCR amplification bias which is prevalent in next generation sequencing (NGS) techniques.
+In addition, the **RNA-Seq** based count data exhibits biological variation in small reads count. *exomePeak2* collectively address these challanges by introducing a rich set of robust data science models tailored for MeRIP-Seq.
+With *exomePeak2*, users can perform peak calling, modification site quantification, and differential analysis with a straightforward one-step function.
+Alternatively, users could define personalized methods for their own analysis through multi-step functions and diagnostic plots.

 Package Installation
 ====================